Business Continuity Management, Don’t think that a disaster will happen to an organization? It’s not too late.

 Challenges with testing and exercising

 - Ensuring that tests and exercises are relevant to the current state of the BCM program.
-This means regularly reviewing and updating test plans and scenarios, as well as keeping abreast of changes in the overall business environment.
+This means regularly reviewing and updating test plans and scenarios and keeping abreast of changes in the overall business environment.

 - Maintaining the level of interest and engagement from senior management and other stakeholders.
-It can be difficult to get everyone on board with testing and exercising, especially if it hasn’t been done before or if there isn’t a clear understanding of its value.
+Getting everyone on board with testing and exercising can be difficult, especially if it hasn’t been done before or if there isn’t a clear understanding of its value.

 - Devoting adequate resources to tests and exercises.
-This includes both human resources (e.g., identifying and responding, Coordinating testing and exercises across different functions and teams.
+This includes human resources (e.g., identifying and responding, and Coordinating testing and exercises across different functions and teams.

-- Ensuring that tests and exercises are realistic and challenging enough to adequately test the BCM plans and procedures.
+- Ensuring that tests and exercises are realistic and challenging enough to test the BCM plans and procedures adequately.